 At first I was worried about

--
+•

 I saw

--

-Then I thought about -
+Then I thought about

-l Some of the bad things that happened to grownups I know are:
+Some of the bad things that happened to grownups I know are:

-Put a check mark next to the statement that is true: I did not see any adults who were scared, worried or angr I did see adults who were scared, worried or angry.
-The way I felt about the adults was: Some of the bad things that happened to other kids who are friends of mine are: Many people feel hopeful when their government is trying to control the pandemic, and sending medical equipment to areas that are severely affected.
-Sometimes I think the government is working very fast and I feel Sometimes I think the government is NOT working fast enough and I
+Put a check mark next to the statement that is true: Tata dilant ilant to the statement that is true.
+I did not see any adults who were scared, worried or angry.
+I did see adults who were scared, worried orangry.
+The way I felt about the adults was: Some of the bad things that happened to other kids who are friends of mine are: Many people feel hopeful when their government is trying to control the pandemic, and sending medical equipment to areas that are severely affected. that are severely affected.
+Sometimes I think the government is working very fast and I feel Sometimes I think the government is NOT working fast enough and I feel